Leela666/Animations_in_plotly/README.md

 some of the examples are done here.

-colab link for the given charts are:
+colab link for the charts are:

 https://colab.research.google.com/drive/1jD5EVWwp1L9EPpJEtNYm1ChdWUSz1eNc?usp=sharing